Health Benefits Policy Highlights and Procedure

-Postdoctoral Scholars are eligible to participate in the UC Postdoctoral Scholar Benefit Plan (UC PSBP), which includes medical, dental, vision, life, AD&D, short-term disability, and voluntary long-term disability.
-As a condition of appointment, Postdoctoral Scholars must have adequate health insurance coverage for the duration of their appointment.
+Postdoctoral scholars are eligible to participate in the UC Postdoctoral Scholar Benefit Plan (UC PSBP), which includes medical, dental, vision, life, accidental death and dismemberment (AD&D), short term disability, and voluntary long term disability.
+As a condition of appointment, postdoctoral scholars must have adequate health insurance coverage for the duration of their appointment.

 UC Postdoctoral Scholar Benefit Plan includes: